 (The following is an excerpt from the book, Nothing Personal, Seeing Beyond the Illusion of a Separate Self by Nirmala.
-Part 1 of the book is available as a free ebook download here, or you can purchase the entire book in our bookstore.)
+Part 1 of the book is available as a free ebook download here)

 We all want the same thing: we all want to be happy.
 We look everywhere for happiness-in experiences, in possessions, in other people, in pleasures, in success, but we come up empty-handed because they are not the source of happiness.
 We have to go to the source.
 But how?
 How do we find the source?
 All of these things we are chasing after come and go, so we must look to that which doesn't come and go-that is the source.
 It turns out that the source of everything is also who you are.
 You are the source of everything, but don't take my word for it.
 Let's discover this together.
 Since the source of everything doesn't come and go, it must be here right now, in this very moment.
 So, let's look into this moment and see what is present in it and what, among the many things that are present, does not come and go.

 Let's start simply by noticing the sensations that are present.
 Just for a moment, be present to the ongoing flow of sensation.
 One of the things you'll notice is that sensations are always changing.
 Your sensory experience is never the same from one moment to the next.
 Nevertheless, there is a continuity to them; they flow from one to the other.
 So, while sensations do not qualify as something that doesn't come and go, they are woven together in a way that gives an impression of continuity.